top of page

 Gloves are also a good idea.

-Remember, you cannot bring your water (or outside liquid) into the cave.
+Remember, you cannot bring your water (or any other liquids) into the cave.

 bottom of page